 If you are not responsible for the day to day operations of the franchise business, this will allow you to focus more on the big picture, including innovation and brand management.

-If your business goal is to open 10 locations in the next 12 months, each costing $300,000.00, you would need to find $3,000,000.00 plus working capital to grow the business.
+If your business goal is to open 10 locations in the next 12 months, each costing $300,000.00, you would need to find $3,000,000.00 plus working capital to grow the business without franchising or licensing.
 In addition you would need to find employees to operate and manage the locations.

-Entreprenuers generally are time poor.
-As set out above, a franchisee will contribute the capital and do a lot of the “heavy lifting”, such as selecting the location, overseeing the fitout and managing the day to day operations, including local area marketing.
+In addition to contributing the capital, franchisees do a lot of the “heavy lifting”, such as selecting the location, overseeing the fit-out and managing the day to day operations, including local area marketing.

 Growth often builds on itself.
 As brand presence increases, the pool of prospective franchisees also increases.